leoloschiavo/CloudRIC/README.md

 <br>

-- GPU_dataset.csv is the dataset for experiments using a propietary LDPC decoder on an NVIDIA V100 GPU<br>
+- GPU_dataset.csv is the dataset for experiments using a proprietary LDPC decoder on an NVIDIA V100 GPU<br>
   "nPRB": Number of allocated Physical Resource Blocks<br>
   "SNR_dB": SNR in dB measured at transmitting user<br>
   "MCS": MCS used for uplink transmission<br>